coutooo/labseq/README.md

 ./run.sh
 ```

-This will start LabSeq, making it accessible through your preferred web browser.
+This will start LabSeq, making it accessible through your preferred web browser at [http://localhost:4200/](http://localhost:4200/).

 ### REST API Documentation